Skin Issues, Just One Sign of a GLA Deficiency

 In addition to those skin signals listed above, dry hair, bumps on the back of your arms and cracked fingertips are also signs that you may be deficient in GLA, part of the omega-6 essential fatty acid family that our bodies need to thrive.

-GLA nourishes your cells and decreases inflammation, and we’re so sure it can help you that we’re offering it at 15% off all month long.
+GLA nourishes your cells and decreases inflammation.
 Without it, your skin can suffer – but so too can hormones and metabolism, let us explain.

 GLA can be most effective for these three things: